dwilsondev/sage-animated-image-generator/README.md

 * 15
 * 1

+Note: High quality GIFs are limited to 50fps.

 ### Default Loop Option
 Sets whether the loop option is checkbox by default.
 Set to `checked` to check by default.
 Or empty to uncheck by default.